Esri/calcite-design-system/conventions/Internationalization.md

 - If a message string has a matching `intl` prop, its translation bundle message keys must match the same prop name without the `intl` prefix (e.g., `intlClose` -> `close`)
 - You can also look at the interface and util documentation for additional info.
 - The internal `messages` prop should be used as the source of truth for translations in rendering.
+- List of supported locales can be found [here](https://developers.arcgis.com/calcite-design-system/localization/#locale-support).

 ## Translated strings